quantavil/obsidian/DSA SCALER/6 -  Sorting/2 - Stable Sorting.md

 -   Bubble sort is a good and simple algorithm to sort a list.
 -   Good to use when memory space is limited.

+## Selection Sort

+-   Selection sort, also known as in-place comparison sort, is a simple sorting algorithm.
+-   It works on the idea of repeatedly finding the **smallest element** and placing it at its correct sorted position.
+It basically selects the smallest element from an unsorted array in each iteration and places that element at the beginning of the unsorted array.
+-   At any point in time, it maintains two sub-arrays for a given array :
+ -   **Sorted Subarray :** The subarray that is already sorted.
+ -   **Unsorted Subarray :** The remaining subarray that is unsorted.